 - use and/or development of five or more storeys, excluding a basement

 - use and/or development of 50 or more dwellings.

 These areas of responsibility change from time to time.

 Each planning scheme also lists who is responsible for administering that scheme (issuing permits).
 This is usually the council, but the Minister may be responsible for some specific types of applications, or for particular properties.

-The Minister for Planning is also responsible for making decisions on applications for wind energy facilities.
+The Minister for Planning is also responsible for making decisions on applications for:

 When the Minister is responsible for a planning permit application, a report is prepared by the Department.
 The report assesses the proposal against the relevant planning controls and policies, and contains technical advice used to inform the Minister’s decision.

-If you have questions or need advice about an area where the Minister is responsible for planning permit decisions get int ouch via the contact details below.
+If you have questions or need advice about an area where the Minister is responsible for planning permit decisions, please contact us using the details below.

 ☎ Phone: 1800 789 386